sanskrit/raw_etexts_english/blogs/manasataramgini/2018-06-10_making-a-modern-day-mantra-sastra-pamphlet.md

 +++
-title = "Making of a modern-day mantra-śāstraxa0pamphlet"
+title = "Making of a modern-day mantra-śāstra pamphlet"

 +++
 Originally, all mantra instructions were oral, keeping with the spirit